-For a supercritical, open channel flow approaching an obstacle there is a range of values of the geometric and flow parameters such that two steady flow states are possible and stable, with the state that actually establishes being determined by the past history of the flow, i.e., by the way in which flow conditions have evolved up to the current ones.
+For a supercritical, open-channel flow approaching an obstacle, there is a range of values of the geometric and flow parameters such that two steady flow states are possible and stable, with the state that actually establishes being determined by the past history of the flow, i.e., by the way in which flow conditions have evolved up to the current conditions.
 In these conditions, the flow is said to have a hysteretic behavior.

-The occurrence of hysteresis in a supercritical flow approaching an obstacle has been recognized and investigated both experimentally and theoretically over the past few decades.
+The occurrence of hysteresis in a supercritical flow approaching an obstacle has been recognized and investigated both experimentally and theoretically over the last few decades.
 The case of a sill in a channel of constant width is the first and most studied type of obstacle (Abecasis and Quintela 1964; Mehrotra 1974; Muskatirovic and Batinic 1977; Pratt 1983; Baines 1984; Austria 1987; Lawrence 1987; Baines and Whitehead 2003).
 Defina and Susin (2003) demonstrated both theoretically and experimentally the occurrence of hysteresis in the flow under a sluice gate.
-More recently, the hysteretic behavior of flow approaching a channel contraction has been demonstrated by Akers and Bokhove (2008) and by Defina and Viero (2010).
-All these studies have shown that the flow configuration that establishes across an obstacle depends not only on the incoming flow characteristics and on the geometry and size of the obstacle, but on the past history of the flow as well.
+More recently, the hysteretic behavior of flow approaching a channel contraction has been demonstrated by Akers and Bokhove (2008) and Defina and Viero (2010).
+All these studies have shown that the flow configuration that establishes across an obstacle depends not only on the incoming flow characteristics and on the geometry and size of the obstacle, but also on the past history of the flow.

-A criterion to identify hysteresis occurrence for a steady, open channel flow has been proposed by Defina and Susin (2003).
-The authors used one-dimensional flow equations for energy and momentum conservation and showed that these equations can confidently be used to predict hydraulic hysteresis, at least for the case of negligibly small energy dissipation (Muskatirovic and Batinic 1977; Austria 1987; Baines and Whitehead 2003; Akers and Bokhove 2008).

-In all the above theoretical and experimental studies, two different stable states have been identified, with the incoming supercritical flow that can either remain supercritical across the obstacle (Fig. 1a) or it can undergo a supercritical to subcritical transition upstream of the obstacle followed by a subcritical to supercritical transition at the obstacle (Fig. 1b).
+A criterion to identify hysteresis occurrence for a steady, openchannel flow has been proposed by Defina and Susin (2003), in which one-dimensional flow equations were used for energy and momentum conservation, showing that these equations can confidently be used to predict hydraulic hysteresis, at least for the case of negligibly small energy dissipation (Muskatirovic and Batinic 1977; Austria 1987; Baines and Whitehead 2003; Akers and Bokhove 2008).
+In the preceding theoretical and experimental studies, two different stable states were identified, with the incoming supercritical flow that can either remain supercritical across the obstacle [Fig. 1(a)] or it can undergo a supercritical to subcritical transition upstream of the obstacle, followed by a subcritical to supercritical transition at the obstacle [Fig. 1(b)].
 Accordingly, it was implicitly assumed that hysteresis only depends on the obstacle characteristics and on the upstream flow conditions.

-Experimental investigations carried out by the Authors proved the occurrence of hysteresis also when the flow through the obstacle is affected by a downstream subcritical flow that can extend upstream across the obstacle.
-In this case, subcritical to supercritical transition at the obstacle does not occur, but still two different steady flow states can establish; one, with supercritical to subcritical transition far downstream from the obstacle (Fig. 1a), the other, with supercritical to subcritical transition far upstream from the obstacle (Fig. 1c).
-For example, Fig. 2 shows, for the same flow conditions away from the obstacle, two steady stable states for the case of a raised bed hump (discussed later in text) with subcritical flow downstream of the obstacle.
+Experimental investigations carried out in this study proved the occurrence of hysteresis also when the flow through the obstacle is affected by a downstream subcritical flow that can extend upstream across the obstacle.
+In this case, subcritical to supercritical transition at the obstacle does not occur, but still two different steady flow states can establish-one with supercritical to subcritical transition far downstream from the obstacle [Fig. 1(a)], the other with supercritical to subcritical transition far upstream from the obstacle [Fig. 1(c)].
+For example, Fig. 2 shows, for the same flow conditions away from the obstacle, two steady stable states for the case of a raised bed hump (discussed subsequently) with subcritical flow downstream from the obstacle.